-- You're of Aboriginal or Torres Strait Islander descent, or
+- You are of Aboriginal or Torres Strait Islander descent; or

-- You identify as a person of Australian Aboriginal or Torres Strait Islander heritage, and are accepted as such by the community in which you have been living in, or are associated with.
+- You identify as a person of Australian Aboriginal or Torres Strait Islander heritage and are accepted as such by the community in which you can been living or are associated with.

 The team from Murrup Barak – the Melbourne Institute for Indigenous Development will be in touch to verify your eligibility.

 How to apply